Fir Tree Junior School Statement of Behaviour

 - The school will seek advice and support from appropriate outside agencies where concerns arise over a child’s behaviour

-- The school’s Behaviour and Discipline Policy will clearly reflect the school’s approach to exclusions and set out the disciplinary action that will be taken against children who are found to have made malicious accusations against school staff
+- The school’s Behaviour Policy and Anti Bullying Policy will clearly reflect the school’s approach to exclusions and set out the disciplinary action that will be taken against children who are found to have made malicious accusations against school staff

 - The school will fulfil its’ legal duties under the Equality Act 2010 in respect of safeguarding, children with special educational needs and all vulnerable children